At Cruise I work in the kernel team, focusing on future hardware.

-At Apple I work on the CoreDarwin team, which handles the kernel in common between most apple products (watches, phones, tablets, laptops, etc).
-I work on the ARM side of it.
-I cannot say much more.
+At Apple I worked on the Platform Kernel team, which handled the kernel in common between most Apple products (watches, phones, tablets, laptops, etc).
+I worked on the ARM side of it.
+Of the shipped products I can talk about: I was the main platform kernel contact for the A15 Bionic chip as well as for the M2 chip.
+I cannot say much more (yet?).

 At Google I worked on the ADK2012 device and presented it at Google I/O conference in 2012.
 I wrote the small OS that runs on it, most of the drivers (i2c, accelerometer, light sensor, LED drivers, audio, SD), frameworks (FAT32 library, OGG & SBC decoders), and a fully functional bluetooth stack, including support for even RFCOMM, SDP, and A2DP.

 Then, I worked in Android@Home, on a few projects, none of which shipped...

 Then, I worked in the Android Wear team making cool wearable devices powered by Android.
 I was also the tech lead for the android sensor hub project.
 It shipped in pixel2, polar watch, and is used in billions android phones to the day.